Open Bible Data Home About News OET Key

 עֹרְבֵי־נַ֑חַל & נָֽשֶׁר

-Both ravens and vulture refer to large birds that eat dead animals.
-If your readers would not be familiar with this type of birds, you could use the name of something similar in your area or you could use a more general term.
+Both the ravens and the vulture refer to large birds that eat dead animals.
+If your readers would not be familiar with these types of birds, you could use the name of something similar in your area, or you could use a more general term.
 Alternate translation: “birds that scavenge in the valley … other birds that scavenge” or “scavengers … scavengers”

 Note 5 topic: figures-of-speech / explicit